 FOF: A Money Mammoth

-FOF or Funds of funds is a fund which makes investments in multiple underlying top hedge funds (typically 10 to 30)
+FOF, or Funds of Funds, is a fund that makes investments in multiple underlying top hedge funds (typically 10 to 30).

 Some FOFs are even more diversified; these are liquid and available to individual investors.